-No credit history: This shows a provider that you have had no experience in managing credit or debt, so can reduce your chance of acceptance.
+No credit history: This shows a provider that you have had no experience in managing credit or debt, so it can reduce your chance of acceptance.

 Joint bank account, mortgage or loan: This creates a financial link to another person, so if they have debt problems it can affect your credit record.